saitamasahil/skyscraper/docs/PLATFORMS.md

 !!! tip

+    Since Skyscraper 3.13.0 you may also maintain local changes to the `peas.json` in a separate file called `peas_local.json` alongside to the `peas.json`.
+The format is identical to the `peas.json`.
+Precedence: Any platform entry from `peas_local.json` with the same platform name as in `peas.json` overwrites the one from `peas.json`.

+!!! tip

     If you need a specific folder name for a platform (on your setup or due to an EmulationStation theme) use a symbolic link (see `megadrive` (=folder) and `genesis` (=symlink) for example on RetroPie or `plus4` (=folder) and `c16`